tuxpiper/ushahidi-platform-docker/README.md

 * OS X
   * Docker Toolbox recommended

-Not yet supported, but it may be possible to make it work:
+Haven't really tried, but it may be possible to make it work:

 * Windows
   * cygwin required with bash and standard unix tools